nanafwu/dva-final-project/README.txt

     The similar dish data is formatted to csv files and eventually visualized using d3.

+    A more detailed walkthrough of the code is located README.md.

     INSTALLATION - How to install and setup your code
     1. `python scrape_menu_dishes.py`